CorySanin/Quiplash-Question-Editor/README.md

 ## [Latest Release](https://github.com/CoryZ40/Quiplash-Question-Editor/releases) ##

 Like my work?
-I'd really appreciate it if you [donated](paypal.me/Heckie) ♥
+I'd really appreciate it if you would [donate](paypal.me/Heckie) ♥